Gatsby23/ResearchWork/README.md

 # ResearchWork
-My personal research work on Peking University, mainly on 3D reconstruction, includes Structure from Motion, SLAM, semantic reconstruction.
-I'm also interested in numerical optimization, especially large scale nonlinear optimization.
+My personal research work on Peking University, mainly on 3D reconstruction, includes **Structure from Motion (SfM)**, **Simultaneous Localization and Mapping (SLAM)**, **semantic reconstruction**.
+I'm also interested in numerical optimization, especially **large scale nonlinear optimization**, though only at the begin right now.
+My dream is to build the world with computer vision technologies.
 If you are interested in my work, just send me an e-mail.

 ## 1. Structure from Motion
 ### Viewing Graph